urho3d/urho3d/Readme.txt

         - Visual Studio 2012, Eclipse & Xcode build support.
         - Many bugfixes, including iOS 6 orientation & shadow mapping bugfixes, skinning on some Android devices.

+V1.21   - Bugfixes and code cleanup.
+        - External window support (experimental.)
+        - UI elements refactored to use attributes for serialization.
+        - Animation state editing and animation trigger events.
+        - Scene update time scale can be modified.
+        - Improved the delayed method call system.

+V1.2    - Android and iOS support.
+        - Decal rendering.
+        - Terrain rendering.
+        - Joystick input support.
+        - Use SDL library for windowing and input on all platforms.
+        - KTX and PVR image loading (for ETC1 & PVRTC compressed textures.)
+        - Removed need for shader preprocessing; reorganized shaders to be more friendly to base custom shaders on.
+        - Inbuilt geometry shapes in the editor.

+V1.16   - Switched to Bullet physics library.
+        - More physics constraint types.
+        - Rendering and networking performance optimizations.
+        - Use Squish library to implement software DXT decompression when not supported in hardware.

+V1.15   - New deferred rendering pipeline.
+        - Unicode support.
+        - Live resource reloading in the editor (Windows only so far.)
+        - More accurate frame timing.
+        - Bugfixes to physics jittering and FBO performance issue on Linux.

+V1.14   - Object (partial scene) load/save.
+        - Post-processing.
+        - Switched to pugixml library, scene load/save optimizations.
+        - Bugfixes to rendertexture views and component attributes.

+V1.13   - Task-based multithreading.
+        - Vertex lighting option.
+        - Forward and light pre-pass rendering pipelines.

+V1.12   - Manipulator gizmo and multi-editing in the editor.
+        - Switched to forward rendering exclusively, which is optimized to do more work in the vertex shader.
+        - Zone system refactoring.
+Objects check the zone they belong to for per-zone light masking, ambient light and fog settings.
+        - Scripting API fixes and improvements.

+V1.11   - Bugfixes and performance optimizations.
+        - Added GraphicsTest example from V1.0 (now called TestSceneOld.)
+        - Added fallback mode, which is used if multiple render targets or hardware shadow maps are not available.

+V1.1    - Object and scene model refactoring.
+        - Automatic serialization of scene objects via attributes.
+        - Added OpenGL and cross-platform support.
+        - Switched to kNet library for networking.

+V1.0    - Original release.